chayward3113/chayward3113.github.io/README.md

-# How to setup a static website on GitHub
+# How to create a website using GitHub Pages
-This readme will explain how to host a markdown resume as a static website using GitHub pages.
+This readme will explain how to host a markdown resume as a website using GitHub pages.
-Additionally, it will connect the steps to the corresponding principle outlined in Andrew Etter's book Modern Technical Writing.
+Additionally, it will connect the setup steps to their corresponding principle outlined in Andrew Etter's book Modern Technical Writing.

 ## Prerequisites
 * A markdown formatted resume.